Barnyard (film): Critical reception

 Roger Moore of the Orlando Sentinel gave the film 2 stars out of 5, saying that, "with Barnyard, another quick-and-dirty 'all-star cast' mess churned out by the digital start-ups hired to steal some of Pixar's cash, the year that computer-generated animation 'jumps the shark' becomes official.
-Politically correct, anatomically incorrect and ugly to look at, the only thing that saves Barnyard is writer (and director) Steve Oedekerk's gift for gags and almost-edgy humor."
+Politically correct, anatomically incorrect, and ugly to look at, the only thing that saves Barnyard is writer (and director) Steve Oedekerk's gift for gags and almost-edgy humor."
 Kyle Smith of the New York Post gave the film a score of 1.5/4, saying that "if you want to punish your kids, send them to bed without dinner.
-If you want to disturb, frighten and depress them while making sure they fail biology, take them to the animated feature Barnyard."
+If you want to disturb, frighten, and depress them while making sure they fail biology, take them to the animated feature Barnyard."
 Gregory Kirschling of Entertainment Weekly criticized the film's plot, giving it a C+ score and said that "it feels like Barnyard swipes too much of its plot from The Lion King."

 On the positive side, J. R. Jones of the Chicago Reader enjoyed Barnyard, saying that "it's way funnier than many of the R-rated comedies I've seen lately, though Oedekerk seems to have ignored the writer's edict to know your subject—most of his cows are male.
 The CGI is excellent, with characters whose depth and solidity suggest Nick Park's clay animations.
 The laughs subside near the end as the requisite moral kicks in, but this is still that rare kids' movie I'd recommend to parents and non-parents alike."
 Claudia Puig of USA Today gave the film a score of 2.5/4, calling it "a sweet and mildly funny movie that will entertain young audiences, but one aspect is utterly mystifying: The two main characters, father and son bovine creatures, have large, distracting udders."

 Box office

 Barnyard grossed $72.6 million domestically and $43.9 million internationally for a worldwide total of $116.5 million against its production budget of $51 million.

-The film opened at #2 at the box office on its opening weekend behind Talladega Nights: The Ballad of Ricky Bobby, earning $16 million at the domestic box office from 3,311 theaters.
+The film opened at No. 2 at the box office on its opening weekend behind Talladega Nights: The Ballad of Ricky Bobby, earning around $15.8 million at the domestic box office from 3,311 theaters.
 On the film's second weekend, it dropped 38.7%, grossing $9.7 million and finishing in 4th place, behind Talladega Nights: The Ballad of Ricky Bobby, Step Up, and World Trade Center.
 By its closing on November 2, 2006, it grossed almost $73 million in its domestic theatrical release.

 Accolades

 Soundtrack

 The film's score is done by John Debney, who also previously scored Jimmy Neutron: Boy Genius (2001).
-The soundtrack was released on August 22, 2006 by Bulletproof Records.
+The soundtrack was released on August 22, 2006, by Bulletproof Records.
 It includes an original song by indie pop band the Starlight Mints and "You Gotta Move" by Aerosmith.

-Track listing

 Other songs featured in the film: